 2. Fertilizer

-Molasses liquid is high in potassium, calcium, iron, magnesium, phosphorus, and other essential micronutrients.
+Molasses liquid is rich in potassium, calcium, iron, magnesium, phosphorus, and other key micronutrients.
 Adding it to your soil as fertilizer helps your plants gain more nutrients.

 Combining it with organic liquid plant fertilizers or compost teas can also boost the nutrients it already has.
 It adds extra iron, which produces chlorophyll.

-The extra potassium also strengthens the plant’s ability to fight diseases and improves crop yield.
+The extra potassium also strengthens the plant’s ability to fight diseases and improves crop yields.
 Many recipes for liquid fertilizers already include molasses.

 Some gardeners have also had good results using molasses for tomato plants.
 It gives the plants a boost of energy and makes the tomatoes sweeter.